paper-engineer/real-estate-updates/examples/draft-updates.md

 Looking forward to working with Fiona from RentAssured.

-Upcoming: surveyor, house mover, assistant...
+Upcoming: surveyor, house mover, assistant, geotech...